George Martin: Early years

-Despite Martin's continued interest in music, and "fantasies about being the next Rachmaninoff", he did not initially choose music as a career.
-He worked briefly as a quantity surveyor, and later for the War Office as a Temporary Clerk (Grade Three), which meant filing paperwork and making tea.

-In 1943, at the age of 17, Martin volunteered the Fleet Air Arm of the Royal Navy, having been inspired by their exploits in the Battle of Taranto in 1940.
+Despite Martin's continued interest in music and "fantasies about being the next Rachmaninoff", he did not initially choose music as a career.
+Aged 17, in 1943, Martin volunteered for the Fleet Air Arm of the Royal Navy, having been spurred on by their exploits in the Battle of Taranto.
 He trained at HMS St Vincent in Gosport.
 The war ended before Martin was involved in any combat, and he left the service in January 1947.
-During the war, Martin travelled to New York and saw performances by Cab Calloway and Gene Krupa.
-He also did nine months of aerial training in Trinidad, becoming a petty officer and aerial observer.
-On 26 July 1945, shortly after receiving his officer commission, Martin appeared on BBC radio for the first time during a Royal Navy variety show; Martin played a self-composed piano piece.
-As he climbed rank in the Navy, Martin consciously adopted the middle-class accent and gentlemanly social demeanor common for officers.
+On 26 July 1945, Martin appeared on BBC Radio for the first time during a Royal Navy variety show; he played a self-composed piano piece.
+As he climbed rank in the Navy, Martin consciously adopted the middle-class accent and gentlemanly social demeanour common for officers.

-Encouraged by the pianist, teacher and broadcaster Sidney Harrison, Martin used his veteran's grant to attend the Guildhall School of Music and Drama from 1947 to 1950.
-He studied piano as his main instrument and oboe as his secondary, being interested in the music of Rachmaninoff and Ravel and Cole Porter.
-His oboe teacher was Margaret Eliot (the mother of Jane Asher, who later became involved with Paul McCartney).
-After that, Martin explained that he had just picked it up by himself.
+Encouraged by the pianist and teacher Sidney Harrison, Martin used his veteran's grant to attend the Guildhall School of Music and Drama from 1947 to 1950.
+He studied piano as his main instrument and oboe as his secondary, being interested in the music of Sergei Rachmaninoff, Maurice Ravel, and Cole Porter.
 Martin also took courses at Guildhall in music composition and orchestration.
-After graduating, Martin worked for the BBC's classical music department, also earning money as an oboe player in local bands.
+After graduating, he worked for the BBC's classical music department, also earning money as an oboe player in local bands.

+Career

-Parlophone
+EMI and Parlophone

-Martin joined EMI in November 1950 as an assistant to Oscar Preuss, who had served as head of EMI's Parlophone label since 1923.
-Although having been regarded by EMI as a vital German imprint in the past, it was then not taken seriously and only used for EMI's insignificant acts.
-Among Martin's early duties was managing Parlophone's classical records catalogue, including Baroque ensemble sessions with Karl Haas; Martin, Haas, and Peter Ustinov soon founded the London Baroque Society together.
-He also developed a friendship and working relationship with composer Sidney Torch and signed Ron Goodwin to a recording contract.
-In 1953, Martin produced Goodwin's first record, an instrumental cover of Charlie Chaplin's theme from Limelight, which made it to no. 3 on the British charts.